Available full-time for the right thing

 PMBIA-certified mountain bike coach, ski seasons, and a constantly recalibrating relationship with elevation.
 See my coaching page →

-02 The story
+02 The story so far

 2023 — Now